solliancenet/microsoft-postgresql-developer-guide/05_AI/05_06_Types_Of_AI_Applications.md

 ## Key Metrics

-To maintain the high-quality performance an application, it's essential to keep track of key metrics and considerations.
+To maintain the high-quality performance an application, it is essential to keep track of key metrics and considerations.
 These measurements not only ensure the functionality of the application but also assess the quality of the AI model and user experience.
 Below is a list that covers basic, AI, and user experience metrics to consider.

 - **Uptime** : Measures the time the application is operational and accessible by users.
 For example: How will you minimize downtime?
 - **Response Time** : The time taken by the application to reply to a user's query.
 For example: How can you optimize query processing to improve response time?